 These anecdotes hint at the need for startups to invest time in organizational structures and processes (“organizational development”) earlier than they usually do.
 Research into high-performance teams makes clear process formalization improves team-level performance, and all startups are small teams in the early stages.
 Without wading into the debate about how much formalization helps rather than hurts, some definitely helps.
 For an entrepreneur hoping to avoid the problems in those stories above, the question becomes how much to do at each point in your company’s development.
 At the time of this writing there has been virtually no scientific research into why and when startups should put formal business processes and structures in place.
 But there are many hints worth considering, detailed in the next section.

-This page describes why and how to implement a light version of Scrum in a startup of four to 12 people.
+This page explains why to take time to implement some structure and process in a startup of four to 12 people.
 You can either create your own custom approach together, or the page also walks you through adopting a light version of the work-management process called “Scrum.”
 In this stage, the evidence suggests other priorities are more important to survival than organizational development, but OD should not be completely overlooked.
 My approach, called “FuSca™ Light,” helps startups avoid some of the time-wasters that tend to plague new companies stuck in a “just-get-it-done” mentality.
 However, it leaves out many of the details of Full Scale agile™ (FuSca) until having more people introduces far more potential inefficiencies and conflicts.
 Though reading other parts of this site will provide useful context, this page and the steps linked at the bottom are intended to be sufficient for a startup to implement FuSca Light.
 Some of the information repeats content elsewhere on the site, with links to the related sections.

 If you’re already convinced it is time for your startup to get organized, you can skip to “The Larger Strategy for Success.”
 Otherwise, if you are an entrepreneur who has at least three co-workers and has found this page, keep reading to understand why that’s probably proof it is time!